hashiohiro/fixed-length-checker/README.md

 ```

-## License
+## ⚖️ License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License.

 See the LICENSE file for details.

-## Notice
+## 📄 Notice

-This product includes software developed by FasterXML (Jackson).

-This product includes software developed by Project Lombok.
+For third-party software attributions, please refer to the NOTICE file.

-## 🧩 Easter Egg
+## 🧩 A Small Message

 - Learn from the past,
 - Embrace the present,